-Our top rated, NYC accident attorneys have extensive courtroom experience in Manhattan, The Bronx, Brooklyn, Queens, Nassau, Putnam and Westchester Counties.
+Our top-rated, NYC accident attorneys have extensive courtroom experience in Manhattan, The Bronx, Brooklyn, Queens, Nassau, Putnam, and Westchester Counties.
 They will litigate vigorously on your behalf and prepare each case to be ready well in advance of trial.
 At the same time, we recognize many people prefer to resolve their claims faster and without extended litigation.
 Our experienced trial counsels work with you to tailor the ideal solution for your particular legal action.
-We are known for nearly three decades as efficient, effective, top notch trial attorneys.
+We are known for nearly three decades as efficient, effective, top-notch trial attorneys.

 Our Law firm is prepared to provide you with an arsenal of legal knowledge and experience to fight for your case.
 We have an excellent track record in successfully resolving our clients’ cases and obtaining justice for the injured.
 We are proud of what we do and proud of the people we have the privilege to represent.

 At Peter DeFilippis & Associates, we are serious about helping our clients.
 We gladly help you make sense of the law and are always available for any questions, comments or concerns about your legal rights.
 Our experienced accident attorneys are available 24/7 to offer injury victims a free consultation.
 If you have been seriously injured and would like to speak to an attorney now, we will make arrangements to travel to meet you.
-Our convenient midtown Manhattan location is also easily accessible by most all types of public transportation.
+Our convenient midtown Manhattan location is also easily accessible by almost all types of public transportation.

 Contact us to discuss your case with a caring, confident attorney.
 Call 914-478-7777.

 Honors & Awards